University General Counsel (UGC)

 • Legal advice and assistance to the Board of Regents and the Director/Secretary and senior executive management of the New Mexico Department of Agriculture (NMDA), including issues relating to enforcement actions and the development or amendment of state regulations.

-• Oversight to the Athletics Compliance department.
+• Oversight to the office of Athletics Compliance.

 The attorneys in University General Counsel do not provide legal services to faculty, staff or students in their personal matters.
 UGC attorneys do not represent or advise employees with claims against the university or its management.
-Students with complaints may seek assistance from the Office of the Dean of Students, and those with personal legal issues may obtain services through ASNMSU’s Student Legal Aid program.
+Students with complaints may seek assistance from the Dean of Students, and those with personal legal issues may obtain services through ASNMSU’s Student Legal Aid program.